mosip/documentation/docs/administration.md

 The options seen on the left navigation pane is displayed or hidden based on the role of the logged in admin user.

-First user actions
+### First user actions

+1. Map the other users(admins/registration operators/supervisors) to respective zones
+2. Create centers and assign the users to a particular center

+Note: Ensure to revoke the first super user's zone mapping and role after first user actions are completed.

-When the MOSIP platform gets initialized, there are default configurations and seed data setup.
-Post installation, following operations can be done using the Admin application:
+Post setup, the following operations can be done using the Admin application:
 * Center management
 * Device management
 * Machine management